fouadZiaa/Surfs-Up/README.md

 ###  Comparison of the Rainfall for June and December:
-The analysis focuses on the temperature and rainfall from six different weather stations On Oahu, Hawaii from 2010-2017 and June and December specifically.
+The analysis focuses on the temperature and rainfall from six different weather stations On Oahu, Hawaii from 2010-2017 of June and December.

 1.	**Data**
      -	There are less data points for December again (1405 data points) than June (1574 data points).